CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

     SELECT * FROM coll WHERE IS_DEFINED(coll.Relatives)
     ```

-    > This query will return the only document in your collection with a property named **Children**.
+    > This query will return the only document in your Container with a property named **Children**.

 1. Click the **Execute Query** button in the query tab to run the query.